sanjay1626/Password-Generator/README.md

 This application emphasizes the use of Javascript to generate a random, secure password for the user.
 Based on the User who want a randomly generate password that meets certain criteria so that can create a strong password that provides greater security.

-User will be prompted to choose a password lenght and at least one password criteria,and will generate a password based in users input
+User will be prompted to choose a password lenght and at least one password criteria,and will generate a password based in users input.

 # Getting Started
 This project has been deployed to GitHub Pages.
 To get this project up and running, you can follow the deployment link.
    + [GitHub Respository](https://github.com/sanjay1626/Password-Generator.git)